 Most of the following apps have a CRM system included for a subscription or fee.
 You might find the operational apps discussed earlier make good supplements to these networking apps.
-In some cases, these apps can serve as the only technology you will need while planning your event.
+In some cases, these apps can serve as the only technology you will need while planning your event!

 BusyEvent is an extremely flexible app.
-Overall, it is a great networking app but also includes over a dozen different features to enhance your attendees experience.
+Overall, it is a great networking app, but it also includes over a dozen different features to enhance your attendees experience.
 Planners can upload exhibitor and speaker directories, integrate social media, and implement a fully-branded experience for app users.
 There is also the capacity to request session and event evaluations or send event-wide alerts.
 If you’re planning a small or very large event, BusyEvent has the ability to take your event to the next level.

 Price: Free up to 50 users.
 Plans tiered based on user accounts.

 Holding an international event?
 The app Topi allows users to message each other in more than 60 different languages.
 The average set up time for event planners is about an hour.
 This app not only allows social integration, but also a main page of ongoing conversations by event attendees.
 The entire philosophy behind Topi is networking.
 If you’re looking for an app with a high user adoption rate and fantastic social integration, Topi is the best choice.

 Price: Free if you have no sponsors or exhibitors/app customization.
 Pricing plans for fully-branded events, sponsors/exhibitors, or non-profit organizations.

 Post-event candid photos can be difficult to aggregate.
 Capsule is an easy to use app that allows your staff, vendors, and event attendees take photos, which are captured in one place.
 This handy app not only aggregates your photos, it allows participants to purchase prints through its marketplace as well.
 Forget simply using an Instagram hashtag to wrangle your event photos.